bbolli/tumblr-utils/tumblr_backup.md

    cron job.
 The recommendation is to do a hourly incremental backup and a daily complete one.

-There are two optional dependencies that enable additional features:
+There are two optional dependencies that enable additional a more complete archive of some media-heavy blogs:

 1. To backup audio and video, install [youtube-dl](https://rg3.github.io/youtube-dl/).
 2. To enable EXIF tagging, install [pyexiv2](http://tilloy.net/dev/pyexiv2/).